-Funded by the Illinois Affordable Housing Trust Fund, IHDA's Single Family Rehabilitation Program (SFR) provides assistance to low-income and very low-income homeowners for the purpose of repairing their homes and removing health and safety hazards by replacing costly maintenance items.
+Funded by the Illinois Affordable Housing Trust Fund, IHDA's Single Family Rehabilitation Program (SFR) provides assistance to low- and very low-income homeowners for the purpose of repairing their homes and removing health and safety hazards by replacing costly maintenance items.
 SFR grants awards to units of local government and non-profit agencies, which work to reserve and oversee forgivable loans for individual households within their community.
-Households receiving loans must be at or below 80% of the area median income (AMI), and are eligible to receive up to \$45,000 in assistance.
-SFR Non-CDBG entitlement communities throughout Illinois compete for available funding.
-Ineligible areas include:: Aurora, Chicago, Decatur, Evanston, Rockford, Springfield, McHenry County, the Consortia of Cook County, DuPage County, Lake County, Kane County, Madison County, St. Clair County, Urbana, St. Clair County, and Will County.
+Households receiving loans must be at or below 80% of the area median income, and are eligible to receive up to \$45,000 in assistance for necessary home repairs, or up to \$16,500 per household under the Roof Only option to address roofs, soffits and downspouts for homes not having other major health and safety issues.
+SFR is available throughout the state outside of local HOME Participating Jurisdictions, as defined by HUD.
+Ineligible areas include: Aurora, Chicago, Decatur, Evanston, Rockford, Springfield, McHenry County, the Consortia of Cook County, DuPage County, Lake County, Kane County, Madison County, St. Clair County, Urbana, St. Clair County and Will County.